FAQ

 process in Peepoo work?

-Short answer: All the dangerous pathogens are inactivated when the urea inside of Peepoo reacts with the faeces.
+Short answer: Pathogens, such as dangerous parasites, virus and bacteria are inactivated when the urea inside of Peepoo reacts with the faeces.

 Long answer: Peepoo is designed to be used once, while sitting, squatting or standing.
 Peepoo is normally used in conjunction with a small bucket or a Peepoo Kiti (specially designed seat for Peepoo) and used as a chamber pot.
 It can also be used only with one’s hand.
 Because Peepoo is small, lightweight and not fixed in place, it can easily be used indoors or carried to a secluded spot for use as a private toilet.

-Peepoo’s two-layer design ensures that the bacteria in human excreta do not come into contact with skin because the inner, wider tube helps to keep hands clean when holding or closing it after use.
+Peepoo’s two-layer design ensures that the bacteria in human excreta do not come into contact with skin because the inner, wider funnel helps to keep hands clean when holding or closing it after use.
 After defecating or urinating, the user can securely contain the contents inside Peepoo by sliding the outer layer up over the inner layer and tying it into a knot.
-Once closed, Peepoo remains odour-free for at least 12-24 hours after use.
+Once closed, Peepoo remains odour-free for about 12-24 hours after use.

 In order to support Peepoo users in difficult settings, or individuals with special needs, a set of supporting products have been developed.
 These include Peepoo Kiti.
 A specially designed seat/holder for Peepoo.
 And with women and children foremost in mind, a small privacy tent has been developed: Peepoo Yizi.